In 1965, South Vietnam teetered on the edge of collapse; and top American officials, as well as independent military analysts, knew it.

-A little over two weeks after the first Marine landings at Danang, Assistant Secretary of Defense John McNaughton commented on the growing influence of the Vietcong within South Vietnam.
-“The situation in general is bad and deteriorating.
+In late March 1965, a little over two weeks after the first Marine landings at Danang, Assistant Secretary of Defense John McNaughton commented on the strength of the Vietcong within South Vietnam.
+He stated, “The situation in general is bad and deteriorating.
 The VC have the initiative.
 Defeatism is gaining among the rural population…GVN [Government of South Vietnam] control is shrinking to the enclaves….”

 During a meeting in the White House on July 21, 1965, McNamara showed President Johnson a map of South Vietnam.
 The map depicted areas of Communist and Allied control, which appeared in red and white respectively.
-The colour red covered so much of the map that a worried President Johnson remarked, “Looks dangerous to put US forces in those red areas.”
+The color red covered so much of the map that a worried President Johnson remarked, “Looks dangerous to put US forces in those red areas.”
 McNamara responded, “You’re right.
 We’re placing our people with their backs to the sea – for protection.”
+In other words, the U.S. planned on holding a series of coastal positions in case American ground troops had to call on the U.S. Navy to either help them repulse advancing Communist forces or assist them in beating a hasty retreat from South Vietnam.

-Historian and journalist Bernard Fall examined tax delinquency rates in order to gauge the level of GVN influence across South Vietnam.
+In the early and mid-1960s, historian and military analyst Bernard Fall examined tax delinquency rates in order to try and gauge the level of GVN influence across South Vietnam.
 The idea behind his analysis was simple.
-If the GVN collected taxes from a particular area, it meant it still had administrative control over the people of that area.
-In 1964, according to Fall, the tax delinquency rate countrywide stood at 74%.
-Fall postulated from that data that the GVN had control over a mere 26% of South Vietnam’s population.
-Most of that population resided in the country’s urban centers.
-Fall’s analysis dovetailed with Ky’s estimate that the Vietcong dominated 75% of South Vietnam’s population.
-Tax delinquency rates edged higher in 1965 after the Vietcong scored a succession of military victories against the ARVN in May and June.
+If the GVN collected taxes from a particular district, it meant it still had a degree of administrative control over the officials and citizens of that district.
+In 1964, according to Fall, the GVN failed to collect taxes from seventy-four percent of South Vietnam’s 234 administrative districts.
+That dismal statistic meant the Saigon regime had an effective administration in only twenty-six percent of South Vietnam’s districts.
+In 1965, tax delinquency rates edged even higher after the Vietcong scored a succession of military victories against the ARVN in the spring of that year.

 George C. Herring, ed., The Pentagon Papers, Abridged Edition, (New York: McGraw-Hill, 1993), 116.